What is an Insurance Claims and Policy Processing Clerk?

 |District of Columbia||$56,710|

-Who Employs Insurance Claims and Policy Processing Clerks?
+Where do Insurance Claims and Policy Processing Clerks Work?

 More about our data sources and methodologies.

 You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.Visit School